 If the electrical load decreases, the output voltage surges and vice versa.
 These fluctuations can damage components and circuitry or affect how the device works.
 For example, a drop in output voltage can result in equipment not receiving a high enough voltage for its intended operation.
 It may shut down altogether or operate poorly.

-Good load regulation ensures that the power supply delivers the voltage necessary for proper equipment operation and keeps it stable throughout the system.
+Good load regulation ensures the power supply delivers the voltage necessary for proper equipment operation and keeps it stable throughout the system.

 When buying power supplies, you must pay attention to the load regulation specifications in your product’s documentation.
 It should specify a load regulation percentage and a load range for which the percentage is appropriate.
 Your power supply needs to provide power within that specified load current range.
-If it does not, you could risk improper load regulation and damage to the device.
-Here are a few examples of power supplies with these specs:
+If it doesn’t, you could risk improper load regulation and damage to the device.

 Load regulation is typically measured with resistors or programmable loads.
 You can test regulation on a new power supply to ensure it works as advertised and matches the specifications provided.
 Of course, it’s also useful for troubleshooting and repairs.